davidsauntson/cads/README.md

 Then you can either:

-- run `yarn start` to start the site propert
+- run `yarn start` to start the site proper
 - run `bundle exec bridgetown serve` to just start the site with no yarny bits (useful if you want to `binding.pry` and play in the console)

 ## The story so far

+### Create the static site

+- [x] setup bridgetown
+- [x] create getting started page
+- [ ] create sections template that list components
+- [x] create illustrative component documentation pages

 ### Using the 'old' design-system